Contents

 Our final step is the edit.
 This is the bit that brings it all together.
 It’s last, but it’s certainly not the least.
 It’s the stage where your travel photography can really come to life.
 A good editor can do wonders for a photograph.
 Equally, a bad editor can ruin a good picture.

 It would be best if you aimed to get as much right in the camera as possible, but every picture needs a bit of a tweak, at the very least, even if that’s simply a bit of cropping or sharpening.
-A shot can be excellent straight out of the camera, but it’ll be even better with an edit.
+A shot can be excellent straight out of the camera, but it’ll usually be even better with an edit.
 You can also stylise things using a preset to help create your own look.
 This is where post-processing comes in!

 Have you ever seen those teal and orange edits on Instagram?
 They are a trend, and almost all low-light or night photographers on the Gram edit similarly.
 This is because it works.
 It suits that style of imagery and looks striking.
 If you look closely, you might find that not all of the photography is outstanding, but that doesn’t matter because the edits are robust and compensate for the lack of good camera handling.

 I use Adobe Camera Raw (ACR) almost exclusively to edit my travel photography.
-ACR has an excellent interface, is simple to use and works seamlessly with Adobe Bridge, the asset manager I use to preview, select, rename and add metadata to my travel content.
+ACR has an excellent interface, is simple to use and works seamlessly with Adobe Bridge, the asset manager I use to preview, select, rename and add metadata to my travel photography.

 It also works seamlessly with Adobe Photoshop and enables you to use such tools as HDR Pro.
 This is where the subject luminance range stretches beyond your camera sensor’s dynamic range.
 In essence – sometimes your camera can’t capture the brightest part of the scene and the darkest part in the same photograph.
 So, you combine a few shots at different exposures, like in the picture below.